klaytn/klaytn-docs/docs/bapp/sdk/caver-js/getting-started.md

 # Getting Started <a id="getting-started"></a>

-This Getting Started is based on caver-js v1.5.0 or higher.
+This documentation is for developers using caver-js v1.5.0 or higher.
 If you are using an older version, see [Getting Started (~v1.4.1)](v1.4.1/getting-started.md).

 ## Prerequisites <a id="prerequisites"></a>